Frequently asked questions

 What were the selection criteria?

-In addition to urban planning and architectural criteria, the decisive factors for the jury were the utilisation concept, the economic viability and ability to deliver.
+In addition to urban planning and architectural criteria, the decisive factors for the jury were the utilization concept, the economic viability and ability to deliver.
 SIGNA Prime Selection and David Chipperfield Architects were chosen not only because of their design but also because of their track record of being able to deliver.
 The Elbtower will be privately financed.
 SIGNA also has a great deal of experience with complex building projects.